maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Pixel Buffer

-Ray-Tracing Shaders run similar as a Compute Shader and we somehow have to get our Ray-Traced Pixels to the Screen.
-To do so, we create a Pixel Buffer, which we will write our Pixels into, and then copy these Pixels to the screen.
+Ray-Tracing Shaders run similar as a Compute shader and we somehow have to get our ray traced pixels to the screen.
+To do so, we create a pixel buffer, which we will write our pixels into, and then copy these pixels to the screen.

 ````js
 let pixelBufferSize = window.width * window.height * 4 * Float32Array.BYTES_PER_ELEMENT;